Kiran7007/Interview-Preparation/docs/android.md

 executor.execute { /* background work */ }
 executor.shutdown()
 ```

-Interview Answer:
-> Use a bounded executor to reuse threads safely; use coroutines when structured cancellation is more suitable.
 ---
 ## How do started, bound, foreground, and background services differ?
 - A **started service** continues until stopped or terminated.
 - A **bound service** exposes work while a client is connected.
 - A **foreground service** shows a notification and is used for user-visible ongoing work.
 - Deferrable work should normally use WorkManager; `IntentService` is deprecated.

-Interview Answer:
-> Choose a service only for work that needs service behavior; use WorkManager for reliable deferrable work.
 ---
 ## When should you use a service, a thread, `AsyncTask`, or WorkManager?
 - Use a thread or coroutine for short work owned by a current screen or scope.
 - Do not use `AsyncTask` in new code; it is deprecated and not lifecycle-safe.
 - Use a foreground service for user-visible ongoing work.
-- Use WorkManager for deferrable, persistent work that should survive app restarts.
+- Use WorkManager for deferrable, persistent work that should survive app restarts.WorkManager for persistent deferrable work.

-Interview Answer:
-> Match the tool to lifetime: coroutine for scoped work, foreground service for visible ongoing work, and WorkManager for persistent deferrable work.
 ---
 ## What is the Adapter pattern, and when is it useful outside lists?
 - An Adapter converts one interface into another expected by the caller.
 - It is useful when integrating a legacy API, SDK, or incompatible data model.
 - A `RecyclerView.Adapter` is a UI-specific use, but the design pattern is broader.

-Interview Answer:
-> Use an Adapter to hide an incompatible interface behind the interface your code expects.
 ---
 ## What is `SnapHelper` in `RecyclerView`?
 - `SnapHelper` aligns an item after scrolling stops.
 - `PagerSnapHelper` makes a list behave like a page-by-page carousel.
 - It is useful for horizontal cards, onboarding, and media carousels.

-Interview Answer:
-> `SnapHelper` automatically aligns the nearest item after a scroll.
 ---
 ## What are WorkManager states, constraints, periodic work, and observation?
 - Work can be `ENQUEUED`, `RUNNING`, `SUCCEEDED`, `FAILED`, `BLOCKED`, or `CANCELLED`.